lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_set.rst

 Edge types are basic algorithms for the selection of lines from geometry.
 When using the parameter editor you have to choose at least one edge type in order to get a render output, but several edge types can be combined in one line set.
-Edge types can also be excluded from calculation by pressing the :guilabel:`X` next to them.
+Edge types can also be excluded from calculation by pressing the *X* next to them.

 Silhouette
    Draws silhouettes around your closed objects; it is often good for organic objects (like Suzanne & Sphere), and bad for sharp edges, like a box.
 It can't render open mesh objects like open cylinders and flat planes.
-   The output is affected by the :guilabel:`Kr Derivative Epsilon` viewmap setting.
+   The output is affected by the *Kr Derivative Epsilon* viewmap setting.

 Crease
-   Shows only edges whose adjacent faces form an angle greater than the defined viewmap's :guilabel:`Crease Angle`.
+   Shows only edges whose adjacent faces form an angle greater than the defined viewmap's *Crease Angle*.

 .. figure:: /images/Manual-2.6-Render-Freestyle-CreaseConcept.jpg